Operator (Bartender) License

 The license fee is $82 and includes the record check fee.
 You may pay by cash, check, debit or credit card.
 Please make all checks payable to the City of Waukesha.
 Payment is due at the time the application is submitted.
 Some establishments may reimburse the operator/bartender for the license fee.

 If you failed to list all violations on your application, you will have to reapply to have your application considered and pay a reapplication fee of $20.
 You will be able to view your record check at the time of reapplying for your license.
-If there are no drug, liquor/tobacco violations or domestic battery charges; a provisional license may be issued at the time of reapplication.
+If there are no drug, traffic (including speeding and parking), liquor/tobacco violations or domestic battery charges; a provisional license may be issued at the time of reapplication.

 If there are no drug, liquor/tobacco or domestic battery charges on your record within the last two years, a provisional license can be issued.
 This is valid for up to 60 days, and cannot be renewed or extended.
 Please note that a provisional license can only be issued once the record check is completed unless you held an Operator's license in another municipality and present a certified copy of your license signed by the clerk or deputy clerk of that municipality.
 You must also show proof that you passed the Responsible Beverage Server's course in order to obtain your regular license.